-A party isn’t a party without guests but working out who to invite and getting them to actually come can be a potential headache.
+A party isn’t a perfect party without guests but working out who to invite and getting them to actually come can be a potential headache.
 In this post we share the top 3 questions you need to ask yourself to get your guest list right.

 There are lots of factors to consider when working out your numbers; the venue size, the mood of the party you want to create, the reason for the gathering and your budget.